 6. In the event a game is delayed due to a team using the grace period mentioned above, the center referee may start at the starting time and end the match at the scheduled ending time.

-1. Failure to begin a match within 10 minutes of the scheduled starting time shall result in a forfeit to the opposing team by the score of three to zero.
+1. Failure to begin a match within 10 minutes of the scheduled starting time shall result in a forfeit to the opposing team by the score of four to zero.

-2. Failure to complete a match by leaving the field of competition shall result in a three to zero forfeit to the opposing team without regard to the actual match score.
+2. Failure to complete a match by leaving the field of competition shall result in a four to zero forfeit to the opposing team without regard to the actual match score.

 4. If a team must withdraw from competition, they shall notify the tournament director in writing of this intent and will not be eligible for any refund or awards for games played to that point.